How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 Practical Steps For Preparing Your Documents For TRC 3 Submission.

-Document Prep Step 1:
+Document Prep Steps:

 First, I knew I needed to create a TIMELINE of events in my case.
 I have created timelines in my and my twin’s separate case for YEARS, since I have an insane amount of information to track in our respective cases.